 This act permits schools to release "directory information" on a student without parent/guardian prior consent.
-Tiger Elementary will use the following as directory information unless we have in writing that the parent/guardian refuses the release of the following categories of information: student name, address, telephone number, and parent names.
+Park Elementary will use the following as directory information unless we have in writing that the parent/guardian refuses the release of the following categories of information: student first and last name.
+See policy 515.

 FERPA does not require the release of directory information via cyberspace.
-Tiger Elementary will not release directory information via the World Wide Web.
+Park Elementary will not release directory information via the World Wide Web.
 If you do not want "directory information" released, during the current year, please put it in writing and return it to the Principal's Office.

-Discipline/Positive Behavior Interventions & Supports (PBIS)/Bullying
+Discipline/Positive Behavior Interventions & Supports (PBIS)/Bullying Philosophy